Scaling Agility or Bureaucracy

 Layers of control and power

-Let's look at a typical large product development organisation.
+Let's look at a typical large product development organization.
 It may be for example the internal product development of a bank, or a commercial telecom infrastructure provider.
 The top management is in contact with the owners and market realities.
 At the bottom there are the front-line workers, in direct contact with the technical realities.
 The middle layer is mostly dealing with internal questions of control, coordination, intermediation, analysis and execution.

 Top management - Market control and Reward power